The-Marcy-Lab-School/1-0-3-lab_project_planning_cli_app/README.md

 - [Next steps: Looping](#next-steps-looping)

 ## Welcome to your first Node lab!
 This looks a little different than your assignments, huh?
 That's because labs are all about starting from scratch, and learning on your own (or with a partner).
-Assignments prepare you for plugging into the middle of a project,
+Assignments prepare you for plugging into the middle of a project.

+To do a lab, you must "fork" the repo from Marcy directly.
+This will allow it to be public on your profile so you can get the public GitHub commits.
+To that end, we recommend committing and pushing up your code often.
+At least at every completed `# Step`.

+Your teacher will communicate with you about how to turn in your progress at the end of each day.
+Labs can be big!
+It's ok not to finish all in one sitting!

 ## Goals
 - Understand how to create your own NPM project